nooralteneiji/Happiness-Without-Borders/.ipynb_checkpoints/README-checkpoint.md

 - Selection Bias: Migrants are a selective group, and the decision to move to a particular country may be influenced by factors that are difficult to capture in the data.
 For example, individuals who are more optimistic or have higher adaptability may be more likely to migrate, which can bias the results.
 - Confounding Variables: There are likely to be other variables that influence both migration decisions and happiness levels.
 For example, cultural factors, language, job opportunities, family support, and personal characteristics can all impact both migration choices and happiness.

+# Future directions
+- Is there a correlation between a nation's average happiness score and the genetic diversity of its population?
+Control for socioeconomic factors and historical events that might have impacted both happiness and genetic diversity.
+We used a regression analysis to explore the correlation between a nation's average happiness score (dependent variable) and genetic diversity metrics (independent variables).
+The model was adjusted for socioeconomic factors and historical events.

+- Are there discernible patterns in allelic frequencies among countries with higher emigration rates as compared to those with lower rates?
+This question is focused on understanding patterns in allelic frequencies among countries with different emigration rates.
+Population genetics and statistical analyses was used for exploring the relationship between genetics and migration patterns.